Eagle Awards: The 2000s: a return to (hesitant) prominence

 In 2000, on the 50th anniversary of the birth of Eagle, the Eagle Awards returned.
-The ceremony was held April 22, 2000, at the Bristol Comic Festival (known as "Comics 2000"); this time MC'd by actor/comedian Simon Pegg.
+The ceremony was held on 22 April 2000, at the Bristol Comic Festival (known as "Comics 2000"); this time MC'd by actor/comedian Simon Pegg.
 There were no Eagle Awards distributed in 2001; voting for comics published in 2000 ended in October 2001 and the winners were announced in June 2002 (at the Comic Festival, which had replaced UKCAC), so news reports announced these variously as the 2000, 2001, or 2002 Eagle Awards.
 The Eagles again went dormant in 2003 (replaced by the National Comics Awards).

-The Eagle Awards returned in 2004 (sponsored by the retailer Ace Comics) and were presented at the inaugural Comic Expo, held November 6–7, at the Ramada City Inn in Bristol; the Eagles were again not presented in 2005.
+The Eagle Awards returned in 2004 (sponsored by the retailer Ace Comics) and were presented at the inaugural Comic Expo, held on 6–7 November at the Ramada City Inn in Bristol; the Eagles were again not presented in 2005.

 The 2006–2008 awards presentations were held at the Comic Expo in Bristol, with the 2008 awards being notable for accusations of ballot-stuffing.

 Management of the Eagle Awards was transferred from co-founder Mike Conroy to his teenage daughter Cassandra Conroy in 2009 (although Mike Conroy stayed on as advisor).
 The previous years' venue the Bristol Comic Expo scaled back that year, and was not available for the evening awards ceremony.
 After attempting to go forward with the Eagle Awards as an online-only process, the Conroys were forced to cancel the 2009 awards due to a "lack of nominations."

 2010–2014: rifts, name changes, and demise

 The 2010–2012 awards were presented at the London MCM Expo.
 At the 2012 awards it was announced that the award would in future be called the MCM Award.
 The announcement prompted a public rift between MCM and the Conroys; as a result no Eagles were awarded in 2013.

 The Conroys decided to continue the awards separate from MCM, and in April 2014 it was announced that the award would be presented at the London Film and Comic Con (LFCC) and be named The Stan Lee Eagle Award, with the backing of Stan Lee in his last European convention appearance.
 In June 2014, however, it was announced that the new award would be called the True Believer Comic Awards.
-The inaugural True Believer Comics Awards were presented July 12, 2014, at the LFCC, with host Anthony Stewart Head and a special appearance by Stan Lee.
+The inaugural True Believer Comics Awards were presented on 12 July 2014 at the LFCC, with host Anthony Stewart Head and a special appearance by Stan Lee.
 They have not been awarded since.